2021 Semeru eruption: 11 December

 The victim identification team identified four bodies, bringing the total number of identified bodies since Tuesday to 27.

 16 December

 Officials recovered five human body parts in the affected area.
 The death toll and unaccounted was raised to 48 and 23 respectively.
-A total of 10,655 residents have lost their homes or were evicted during evacuation.
+A total of 10,655 residents were displaced during the evacuation.

 18 December

-Officials updated the death toll to 57; with 48 of the victims found at the eruption site while another 9 people died during hospitalization.
+Officials updated the death toll to 57; with 48 of the victims found at the eruption site while another nine people died during hospitalization.

 2022

 A lahar swept away two people from the village of Bades, along with several buffalo.

-On 4 August, the skeletal remains of a victim were found by sand miners in the Sumberwuluh village.
+On 4 August, the skeletal remains of a victim were found by sand miners in Sumberwuluh village.
 Officials confirmed that 68 bodies were found, and more victims are possibly trapped in volcanic debris.
-On 11 September, the remains of a sand miner were found at Sumberwuluh village.
-More than five people remained missing.
+On 11 September, the remains of a sand miner were found at Sumberwuluh.
+At least five people remained missing.